Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 PADI Rescue Diver

-The PADI Rescue Diver is a comprehensive two days Bali diving course that teaches divers how to handle a variety of emergency situations that may arise while diving.
-This course is designed to develop the skills and knowledge necessary to prevent, recognize, and effectively respond to in-water problems and emergencies.
+The PADI Rescue Diver is a comprehensive two-day course that teaches divers how to handle various emergencies that may arise while diving in.
+The course is designed to develop the skills and knowledge necessary to prevent, recognize, as well as effectively respond to in-water problems and emergencies.

-The first day of the course is concentrated on practicing skills in confine water (swimming pool) while the second day is concentrated on practicing the same skills and more in open water for a more real simulation under the supervision of a professional PADI Instructor and a buddy role playing the victim.
+The first day is concentrated on practicing skills in confined water (swimming pool).
+In contrast, the second day is concentrated on practicing the same skills more in open water for a more realistic simulation under the supervision of a professional PADI Instructor and a buddy role-playing the victim.

-The PADI Rescue Diver has two pre-requisities: divers must first be PADI Advanced Open Water Diver certified as well as Emergency First Response.
+The PADI Rescue Diver has two prerequisites: divers must first be PADI Advanced Open Water Diver certified as well as Emergency First Response.

 Emergency First Response